Updated on August 23, 2022

 You may be able to avoid a conviction if your lawyer can prove that you did not intend to commit a crime.
 If you did not know that you received a sexually explicit photo or video depicting a minor, an attorney might be able to successfully defend you to fight against the charges.

 Being convicted of a sex crime may result in your registration as a sex offender, which is why it is best to retain a criminal defense lawyer to protect your rights, future, and freedom.
-(Related: You Have Legal Rights: Exercise Them)
+Contact a Lampasas County criminal defense lawyer today to get started on your defense.

 Consult with a Lampasas County Criminal Defense Lawyer Today

 Contact our skilled and knowledgeable criminal defense lawyers at The Law Office of Brett H. Pritchard to discuss your unique case and determine the best defense strategy in your situation.
 Our lawyers may be able to help you avoid a sexting-related criminal conviction.
-Call (254) 220-4225 to obtain a free case evaluation.
+Call (254) 781-4222 or contact us online to obtain a FREE case evaluation.